Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/current-sensor-cal/index.md

 ## Background

-Current sensors provide the necessary current measurement feedback to the control system in a motor drive.
-This document describes a method to calibrate the current sensors during commissioning of the motor drive, and arrive at the calibration parameters: gain and offset.
+Motor drives typically require current sensors to provide feedback to the control system.
+This document describes a method to calibrate the current sensors to a linear model during commissioning of a motor drive.
+The calibration is characterized by two parameters, a gain and an offset.

 Current sensors are transducers which produce an output signal (either current or voltage) proportional to the primary current flowing through the sensor.
-There are different types of current sensors relying on different physical phenomenons such as shunt resistors and hall-effect type current sensors.
-For the purpose of this document, the specific type of sensor does not matter---just that the output signal is linear versus the primary current, and that it is measurable by the control system.
+There are different types of current sensors relying on different physical phenomenons such as shunt resistors and hall-effect.
+For the purpose of this document, the specific type of sensor does not matter---just that the output signal is linear with the primary current, and that it is measurable by the control system.
 The current sensor needs to be calibrated against an appropriate reference before it can be used in the control system.
+This reference is a known, trusted current sensor, such as a precision digital multimeter or the setpoint of a DC power supply.
 While the manufacturer datasheet provides nominal parameters, calibration of the current sensor is necessary to get accurate measurements to account for any deviation due to process variation.

 ## Calibration Method